hyperledger/fabric/docs/source/chaincode4ade.rst

   hyperledger/fabric-ccenv       latest                               4b70698a71d3        4 hours ago         1.29 GB
   hyperledger/fabric-ccenv       x86_64-1.0.0                         4b70698a71d3        4 hours ago         1.29 GB

-.. note:: If you retrieved the images through the :ref:`download-platform-specific-binaries`,
+.. note:: If you retrieved the images through the :ref:`binaries`,
           then you will see additional images listed.
 However, we are only concerned with these four.